Hyperoptic fb

 According to Ofcom, open and transparent switching should motivate people to evaluate the supplier they currently have and decide if they’re right for them.
 This requirement would mean broadband and landline customers only need to contact their new provider when they switch, rather than needing to notify the old one too.

-Below we delve into exactly what one-touch switching is, how it can revolutionise changing broadband providers, and what that means for you.
+Below we delve into exactly what One Touch Switch is, how it can revolutionise changing broadband providers, and what that means for you.

 Discussions about a new and fairer way to change broadband and landline providers began in September 2019.
 Ofcom approached the industry to develop a switching process that would abide by new European consumer protection rules.

-In late 2019, Ofcom began publicly consulting about introducing these new rules, and by February 2021, after reviewing various options, they confirmed their preferred approach would be one-touch switching.
+In late 2019, Ofcom began publicly consulting about introducing these new rules, and by February 2021, after reviewing various options, they confirmed their preferred approach would be One Touch Switch.
 This was announced as their final decision publicly in September 2021.

 The deadline to implement these changes was set for April 2023, giving companies involved enough time to make the significant changes required.
 The One Touch Switching Company (TOTSCo) was then established in June 2022 to help deliver the switching process.

-While some broadband providers are yet to implement the new process, pushing back the industry-wide implementation date, some switching rules are now in place.
-These include requiring mobile providers to give better information to customers when they want to switch.
+Unfortunately, some providers were unable to meet the implementation deadline, which pushed back the launch of One Touch Switch to 12th September 2024.
+However, some switching rules were still implemented in the meantime, including requiring mobile providers to give better information to customers when they want to switch.
 For instance, telling them about the impact the change may have on other services they have with the provider in question.

 The changes also make it easier to keep their phone number when they change mobile or landline providers.
 The new rules state that customers can request to retain their old number for free if the request takes place within a month after they cancel their old service.

-What is one-touch switching for broadband and landline?
+What is One Touch Switch for broadband and landline?

 • Contacting your new provider